Camping on the beach between Coral bay and Exmouth. A great activity to do in Exmouth for the week.

 3) See humpback whales

 You can spot these gentle giants between July through October.
-As with whale sharks, make sure to book a tour to see them if you’ll visit during that period!
+Either spot them from the Vlamingh Lighthouse, or as with whale sharks, make sure to book a tour to see them if you visit during that period!

 The great thing about the tours in Exmouth, they often get everything in.
 If you are lucky, you could see humpback whales, whale sharks and manta rays all in one day!